freeu2f/freeu2f-android/CRYPTO.md

 hardware key store for each registration.
 Using this method, the attestation and authentication keys can be the same; so only one key needs to be generated.

 In this case the key handle can be randomly generated.
-It is, however, important that the host cannot request a key handle for a different application parameter.
-Therefore, we need to somehow link the key handle and the application parameter such that they can only be used together.

-Perhaps the easiest method is to simply make the key store alias for the signing key the hex encoding of the concatination of:
+The key store alias for the signing key the hex encoding of the concatination of:

 |        Key Store Alias Element | Size (Bytes) |
 |-------------------------------:|:-------------|